 The information below provides a chronological guide for filling out the form.
 The Summary and Recommendations sections should be completed after finishing the other pages.
 Fire Safe Sonoma offers templates with boilerplate text for both of these sections to ensure consistency throughout Sonoma County and to reduce the likelihood of application rejection.
-The Firewise USA® Recognition Program Community Wildfire Risk Assessment form, the Summary template, and the Recommendations template can be found on our website under the Emerging Firewise USA® Resources page through this link: https://www.firesafesonoma.org/emerging-firewiseusa-community-resources/ or by using the QR Code here.
+You can access the Firewise USA® Recognition Program Community Wildfire Risk Assessment form here; the Summary template HERE; and the Recommendations template HERE.